mike4999/dinnerplate/README.md

 The application goes through the page and identifies all the elements that have beed added /removed and prints(+/emails) out what it finds.

+###NB:
+this is a blocking app, it will hold the terminal till you hit Ctrl-C <del> later i will turn it into an init.d service.</del> by default, but see below on turning it into a service.

 ## Automating
 ### Requirements:
 To run this create a python file names ```defaults.py``` and  in it place the default values that you use